 “Glad to hear you are doing well.
 Let’s connect again soon.”

-Who is your audience?- Consider who you are speaking with and what your relationship is with that person.
+Consider who you are speaking with and what your relationship is with that person.
 Are they a friendly stranger, an acquaintance, a coworker.
 Consider What is your level of intimacy with this person?
 What do you know about them?
 What is your relationship with them?

 The more you find out about someone the more your intimacy with them grows.
 Your level of intimacy and knowledge about someone coincides with your trust and knowledge of past experiences with someone.
 Sharing with someone is building trust.
 Past patterns help you understand someone and help you predict how they will react to a topic.